bootstrap-vue/bootstrap-vue/docs/components/card/README.md

 <!-- card-img-3.vue -->
 ```

-When using the `img` slot, it is recommended to apply the class `img-fluid` (as in the above
+*Tip: When using the `img` slot, it is recommended to apply the class `img-fluid` (as in the above
-example) to ensure responsiveness.
+example) to ensure responsiveness.*

 #### Header and footer